Kangaroos in the wild, Crystal Brook Park

 The walk along the reservoir wall takes 1-hour return, though dogs are not allowed in this section of the park.
 Walkers can also go one-way on the wall and return via walking tracks.

-The park offers well-made tracks that are pram friendly, the bush trails are able to be navigated with a pram that is designed for rougher terrain though it does involve some uphill and downhill sections that can become eroded.
+The park offers some well-made tracks that are pram friendly.
+The bush trails are able to be navigated with a pram that is designed for rougher terrain though it does involve some uphill and downhill sections that can become eroded.
 This is not signed as pram friendly, it is up to each person to decide if it is suitable for them personally.